We worship God. We work for justice. We build community. We welcome all.

 next arrow

-We invite you to gather for usual Sunday worship either in-person or via Zoom at 10:30 am (prelude often begins at 10:20).
+We invite you to worship either in-person or via Zoom at 10:30 am each Sunday

 Click for Zoom Worship/Coffee Hour Link